-- There must be a minimum of 2 certified aquatic instructors on deck or in the pool. - Supervision ratio is 2 aquatic instructors per 1-25 students (grades 1-3), per 1-35 students (grades 4-8) with both instructors also certified as lifeguards or one lifeguard and one assistant lifeguard. - In situations where there are 26-50 students (grades 1-3) or 36-70 students (grades 4-8) an additional certified aquatic instructor is required. - If assistant lifeguards are used, the number of assistant lifeguards on deck may never exceed the number of lifeguards.
+• There must be a minimum of 2 certified aquatic instructors on deck or in the pool.

+- Supervision ratio is 2 certified aquatic instructors per 1-50 students, with both instructors also certified as lifeguards or one lifeguard and one assistant lifeguard. - In situations where there are 51-75 students, an additional certified aquatic instructor is required. - If assistant lifeguards are used, the number of assistant lifeguards on deck may never exceed the number of lifeguards.